thatvirdiguy/thatvirdiguy.github.io/_posts/2026-07-06-threat-modeling-101.md

 An abuse story might be:

-> A malicious user creates a virtual machine containing unauthorized software such as cryptocurrency mining tools.
+> Abuser Story: As a malicious user, I want to create a virtual machine containing unauthorized software such as cryptocurrency mining tools.

 Now consider the threat scenario.
 Perhaps users are allowed to install arbitrary software onto their virtual machines without restriction.
 Perhaps there's no validation of the images being uploaded.